 There are four forces that affect how things fly:

-All four of these factors are explored in this experiment as they are major factors contributing to rocket launch.
+All four of these factors are explored in this experiment as they are major factors contributing to a rocket launch.
 A spacecraft has weight, even in orbit, and uses thrust to reach space and to manoeuvre.
-However, lift and drag – both created by movement through air – are absent in the near vacuum of space.
+However, lift and drag – both created by movement through the air – are absent in the near-vacuum of space.

 In this experiment, the curvature of the two loops of the straw glider help generate the lift that it needs.
 Gravity pulls the glider toward the ground, and your arm that launches the glider into the air provides thrust.
 The motion of the glider through the air also generates drag, but with the drag unopposed the glider quickly slows down until it can no longer generate enough lift to oppose the weight.
 The aerodynamic curvature of the two loops reduces the amount of drag.

 In a powered rocket, the drag is the air resistance that is overcome with the thrust from the rocket’s engine, and the lift is used to guide the direction of flight.
 The aerodynamic shape of a rocket also reduces the amount of drag.
 During a rocket launch, the scale of the aerodynamic forces – which are drag and lift – depend on the shape, size, and velocity of the rocket and on the quality of the atmosphere.

 The amount of air resistance or drag that opposes the motion of the Skyrora XL vehicle depends mainly on the shape of the nose cone and the diameter of the rocket.
 The first point that meets the air is the nose cone at the front end of the rocket.
 As this rocket will travel at a speed less than the speed of sound, the best shape of the nose cone is a rounded curve, which has been included in its design.